 Color schemes are an ever-changing, ever-evolving aspect of mobile app design.
 Over the past few years, we have seen a shift from a heavy use of bright color in mobile app elements, to minimalist muted color palettes, to a mixture of white space and high contrast, experimental colors.
 So what’s color schemes are trending in mobile app design as we head into 2022?

 Neutral, minimal color alongside an abundance of white space has become a big trend in app design.
 This example shows this trend implemented with a clear two-tone color palette which provides enough visual separation between linked and active elements, without going overboard.
+This piece of research shows the top apps used by Americans and you can see that most of the top 10 apps often use two-tone color palettes.
 The use of color and white space aligns perfectly with Apple hardware and software, and provides a cohesive feel between the software and hardware.
 Minimal but balanced, this trend also works well contrasted with a neutral color palette.

 For a long time in web design, a white background was considered the only way to create empty space in app design.
 While some designers began adding darker themes and elements several years ago, the Dark Mode trend really took hold of the industry over the last year, and we expect it to continue in 2022.
 As well as allowing designers to play with more creative elements, such as pastels and neon – two of the big graphic design trends of 2020 – studies have also shown that dark mode is better for both our battery life and our vision by it reducing blue light exposure.